 The G-K numbers.

-If you’ve read my article on the King James Version, you might know this translation has its deficiencies.
+If you’ve read my article on the King James Version, you might know this particular translation has its deficiencies.
 Starting with the fact its “translators” were really just updating the Bishop’s Bible, not translating it afresh from the original texts.
-And if they did double-check with the originals, the Old Testament would come from a decent copy of the Hebrew Masoretic Text, but the New Testament was Robert Estienne’s edition of the Textus Receptus.
+And if they did double-check with the originals, their Hebrew Old Testament came from a decent copy of the Masoretic Text, but their Greek New Testament was Robert Estienne’s edition of the Textus Receptus.

 Textual criticism was a brand-new science… and they went about it all wrong.
 Estienne, and Desiderus Erasmus before him, didn’t base the Textus on the most ancient Greek copies of the bible.
 Instead it was a compilation of every present-day bible they could find.
-Including the Vulgate, which Erasmus had to translate back into Greek so he could include it in his NT.
-Once scholars started doing their Greek NTs properly, basing them on archaeology and the most ancient texts, it meant removing all the verses added to the Textus… and in some cases adding a few words which aren’t in Strong’s dictionaries.
+Including the Vulgate, which Erasmus had to translate back into Greek so he could add it to his NT.
+Once scholars started editing their Greek NTs properly, basing them on archaeology and the most ancient texts, it meant removing all the verses the Textus added… and in some cases using a few words which aren’t in Strong’s dictionaries.

-When new bible translations, based on today’s Greek NTs, wanna create Strong-style exhaustive concordances, they hit this problem: Sometimes the words they translate don’t have Strong numbers.
+When new bible translations, based on today’s Greek NTs, wanna create Strong-style exhaustive concordances, they hit this snag: Certain words in these New Testaments don’t have Strong numbers.
 Now what?

 They took two different routes.
 Take the New American Standard Bible: When they cranked out their first concordance in 1997, they added the additional words to their Hebrew and Greek dictionaries.
 In alphabetical order, as they’d usually go.
-If a word doesn’t have a Strong number, they take the previous Strong number and add A. There; nearly all the Strong numbers match.
-(They did this in their edition of the concordance for the NASB’s 1995 edition, and will likely do it again for the 2020 edition.)
+If a word doesn’t have a Strong number, they took the previous Strong number and added A. There; now they could still use Strong’s numbers.
+(They have yet to update their concordance for the NASB’s 2020 edition, so if you’re shopping for NASB concordances, they’re still keyed to the 1995 NASB.)

 Me, I use computer bibles.
 Plus I know Hebrew and Greek alphabetical order.
 So it‘s been a long time since I’ve used a concordance… or looked up a word by its Strong or G-K number.
 Really, I only use ’em on TXAB to link original-language words to Blue Letter Bible—for your convenience; you’re welcome.